To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The Galaxy S III mini is powered by Android 4.1 (Jelly Bean), the latest version of the world’s most popular smartphone operating system, with stunning graphical capabilities, fast screen transitions, and an upgraded Google Now service, featuring contextual search.

 Stylish and compact, the Galaxy S III mini shares the Galaxy S III’s breakthrough design and simple elegance.
-Its ultra-minimal curved frame delivers a rich natural feel, which is also reflected on its nature-inspired home screen, wallpapers and ringtones.

 'Brilliant colour and clarity'